newscoop/plugin-ExamplePluginBundle/README.md

 Newscoop ExamplePluginBundle

-## Instalation/Updating/Removing
+## Installation/Updating/Removing
 #### Overview

-Whole plugins system (instalation/managemenet) is based on [Composer][1] packages.
+The whole plugin system (installation/management) is based on [Composer][1] packages.
-Packages can live on [github.com][github] or private own git repositories but they must be listed on [packagist.org][packagist] or private own (based on [satis][satis]) composer repositories.
+Packages can live on [github.com][github] or your own private git repositories but they must be listed on [packagist.org][packagist] or private own (based on [satis][satis]) composer repositories.

 For now we support only this way of plugins management.
-But we have in plans instalations from .zip files.
+But we have plans for installation from .zip files.

-Whole management process should be dony by our Newscoop\Services\PluginsManagerService class.
-It's important because this way allow for developers to react on instalation/remove/update events (and more) in their plugins.
+The whole management process should be done through our Newscoop\Services\PluginsManagerService class.
+It's important because this way we allow for developers to react on installation/remove/update events (and more) in their plugins.

-#### Instalation
+#### Installation

 ```
     php application/console plugins:install "vendor\plugin-name" "optional version"